 Families choosing to bring a pet with them during arrival and dismissal must have the pet on a leash, clean up after them, and ensure the comfort of our students by keeping a comfortable distance from entrances and walkways.
-We have approximately 700 children and many adults with different medical, emotional, and social needs.
-A classroom teacher may invite special animals to their classroom in order to complete a classroom activity or we have a convocation that involves animals.
-When these activities are planned all of the medical, emotional, and social needs of individual students and adults have been considered.
+Convocations and class projects involving animals may be held upon the approval of administration. -